darkcompet/dk_php/README.md

 # Dk PHP

-Dk Library for PHP, is one in series of Dk libraries.
+Dk Library for PHP, one in series of Dk libraries.

 >About Dk Libraries: acts as a `bridge` between a framework with the app.
 >It supports us write code with one style for different frameworks or libraries,